arangodb/arangodb/Documentation/DocuBlocks/Rest/Views/post_api_view_arangosearch.md

 This option is immutable.

 See the `--arangosearch.columns-cache-limit` startup option to control the memory consumption of this cache.
+You can reduce the memory usage of the column cache in cluster deployments by only using the cache for leader shards, see the `--arangosearch.columns-cache-only-leader` startup option (introduced in v3.10.6).

 @RESTBODYPARAM{primaryKeyCache,boolean,optional,}
 If you enable this option, then the primary key columns are always cached in